olivsinz/saas-email-stack/README.md

       - [ ] Free email provider check
 - [ ] Upload your dirty list for bulk email list cleaning
 - [ ] Download a clean list
-- [ ] Verify your email list directly in the tool that you use for sending sending newsletters (integrations): Mailchimp, etc.
+- [ ] Verify your email list directly in the tool that you use for sending newsletters (integrations): Mailchimp, etc.

 ### Platform management (Admin only)
 - [ ] View a user details: (number of verified emails, invalid emails, etc.)